-Supervisors and managers have a responsibility to prevent sexual harassment and discrimination.
-All supervisors and managers who receive a complaint or information about suspected sexual harassment, observe what may be sexually harassing or discriminatory behavior, or for any reason suspect that sexual harassment or discrimination is occurring, are required to report such suspected sexual harassment to the Library Director or Assistant Director or the Library Board President if the complaint is about the Director.
-Managers and supervisors should not be passive and wait for an employee to make a claim of harassment.
+Supervisors and managers have a responsibility to prevent harassment, discrimination, and retaliation.
+All supervisors and managers who receive a complaint or information about suspected harassment, discrimination, or retaliation observe what may be harassing, discriminatory, or retaliatory behavior, or for any reason suspect that harassment, discrimination, or retaliation is occurring, are required to report such suspected harassment, discrimination, or retaliation to the Library Director or Assistant Director or the Library Board President if the complaint is about the Director.
+Managers and supervisors should not be passive and wait for an employee to make a claim of harassment, discrimination, or retaliation.
 If they observe such behavior, they must act.

-Supervisors and managers can be disciplined if they engage in sexually harassing or discriminatory behavior themselves.
-Supervisors and managers can also be disciplined for failing to report suspected sexual harassment or allowing sexual harassment to continue after they know about it.
+Supervisors and managers can be disciplined if they engage in any harassing or discriminatory behavior themselves.
+Supervisors and managers can also be disciplined for failing to report suspected harassment, discrimination, or retaliation or allowing harassment, discrimination, or retaliation to continue after they know about it.